-The fields they can view/edit can be specified under Field Configurations.
+The fields they can view/edit can be specified under Field Configuration.

 The email address cannot be edited by the user since this is what they use to login to the account.
 Only you can update the user's email address either through the web interface or using the API.

 You can allow users to update their billing and shipping address details.
-The fields they can view/edit can be specified under Field Configurations.
+The fields they can view/edit can be specified under Field Configuration.